About the World Thrombosis Day (WTD) Campaign

 When does it take place?

-WTD is a year-long campaign that takes place on/around 13 October, the birth date of Rudolph Virchow, a German physician/pathologist who paved the understanding of thrombosis and the pathogenesis of venous thromboembolism.
+WTD is a year-long campaign that takes place on 13 October, the birth date of Rudolph Virchow, a German physician/pathologist who paved the understanding of thrombosis and the pathogenesis of venous thromboembolism.

-WTD is recognized by hundreds of committed organizations, institutions, professional societies and patient advocacy groups around the world.
-All WTD partners understand the urgency to raise awareness of thrombosis and curb unnecessary death and encourage others to join them.
+Professional societies and patient advocacy groups in more than 100 countries around the world conduct awareness-building activities.
+All WTD partners understand the urgency to raise awareness of thrombosis to curb unnecessary death and encourage others to join them.
 Thousands of WTD activities take place at universities, public venues, scientific meetings, businesses, hospitals, health clinics, and additional venues that connect the public to this important issue.

 Who founded and leads WTD?

-More than 375 organizations (and counting) are participating in WTD.
+More than 2,000 organizations (and counting) are participating in WTD.
 These groups include societies of vascular medicine, hemostasis and thrombosis, as well as widely recognized international cardiovascular, neurology, hematology and other organizations concerned with the disease burden caused by thrombosis.
-Among others, our partners include the Centers for Disease Control and Prevention, the National Institutes of Health, the World Heart Federation and the World Stroke Organization.
+Among others, our partners include the Centers for Disease Control and Prevention, the National Institutes of Health, the World Heart Federation, NCD Alliance, and the World Stroke Organization.

 What are supporters and partners doing to recognize WTD?

 We appreciate the incredible diversity of our partners around the world, and we are sensitive to each organization's capacity and resources.
 Organizations conduct their own public and professional education activities leading up to and beyond WTD.
-Our partner toolkit includes a snapshot of previous events and can help you facilitate new WTD activities.
+In 2018, more than 10,000 events/activities took place on/around 13 October.

 If you have any questions, contact the WTD campaign at email@example.com.